drksz/CUDA-Square-Matrix-Multiplication-Kernel/README.md

 Now, for a 16x16 thread block, we would need a 63x63 grid.
 This gives 63 x 63 = 3969 thread blocks, and 16 x 16 = 256 threads per block.
 So 3969 x 256 = 1016064 total threads to calculate each product matrix element.

 The problem, however, only needs exactly 1 000 000 threads.
 Though there is a way to launch an exact number of threads, it is not feasible to do so as CUDA prefers thread blocks with a size that is a multiple of 32 (standard warp size).
 Also, you would want maximize occupancy of the GPU and thread grids align with memory access patterns.
-So, with the current setup, there will be 16064 threads wasted but this is okay since GPU's focus on throughput rather than per-thread efficiency.
+So, with the current setup, there will be 16064 threads wasted but this is okay (in this case, at least) since GPU's focus on throughput rather than per-thread efficiency.